 Each year, a joint House-Senate Subcommittee on Claims decides which claims against the state it should fund.

-The largest part of this year’s bill is $108,684.65 to Nicholas Peterson who sought relief under the Imprisonment and Exoneration Remedies Act which provides a compensation process for cases where a person was exonerated of a felony for which they were wrongfully incarcerated.
+This year’s proposal calls for nearly $1.16 million in payments in fiscal year 2024, including a combined $866,679 to three people who sought relief under the Imprisonment and Exoneration Remedies Act which provides a compensation process for cases where a person was exonerated of a felony for which they were wrongfully incarcerated.